Kiwi4242/CrabShell/README.md

 This is a hobby project to develop a cross-platform shell with some of the useful properties of the fish shell on Windows.

-I have been using a custom version of PyCmd for the last few years, but wanted to improve some of the completion.
+I have been using a custom version of PyCmd for the last few years, but wanted to improve some of the completion options.

 This is a very first alpha version - it compiles and works on my system.
 It uses a custom version of isocline, which I have forked (https://github.com/Kiwi4242/isocline-pp).

+## Releases
+You can find alpha releases under "Releases"

 ## Compiling